 \begin{lemma} Let $\{a,b,c\}$ be a $D(4)$-triple and $a<b<c$.
 Then $c=a+b+2r$ or $c>\max\{ab+a+b,4b\}$. \end{lemma} \begin{proof} This follows from \cite[Lemma 3]{fil_xy4} and \cite[Lemma 1]{duj}. \end{proof}

-The next lemma can be proven similarly as \cite[Lemma 2]{petorke}.
+The next lemma can be deduced similarly as \cite[Lemma 2]{petorke}.

 \begin{lemma} Let $\{a,b,c,d\}$ be a $D(4)$-quadruple such that $a<b<c<d_+<d$.
-Then $b>10^5$. \end{lemma} \begin{proof} This result extends the result from \cite[Lemma 2.2]{nas} and \cite[Lemma 3]{bf_parovi} and is proven similarly by using Baker-Davenport reduction as described in \cite{dujpet}.
-For the computation we have used Mathematica 11.1 software package on the computer with Intel(R) Core(TM) i7-4510U CPU @2.00-3.10 GHz processor and it took approximately 170 hours to check all possibilities.
+Then $b>10^5$. \end{lemma} \begin{proof} This result extends the result from \cite[Lemma 2.2]{nas} and \cite[Lemma 3]{bf_parovi}, and is established similarly by using the Baker-Davenport reduction method as described in \cite{dujpet}.
+For the computation we have used the Mathematica 11.1 software package on a computer with the following specifications; Intel(R) Core(TM) i7-4510U CPU @2.00-3.10 GHz processor.
+The computation took approximately 170 hours in order to check all of the possibilities. \end{proof}